feltcute/ModdingDocsMGD/Doc/Functions/General/PlayerAfflictions.rst

 **SetArousalToXUnlessHigherThanXThenAddY**
 -------------------------------------------

-Same as the above, but if the current arousal is higher than the specified value, it will add the second given value instead.
+Same as the above, but if the current arousal is higher than the specified value, it will add the second given :term:`value` instead.
 Also mostly for cinematic purposes.

 .. code-block:: javascript